Mickahel/Backtest-MVP-Platform-in-Matlab/README.md

 - Profit/Loss
 - "Has the strategy beaten the market?"
+    - Requires to compute the gross profit of a sell and hold on the stock or a buy and hold.
+Max of the absolute value of those will be the result.
 - Variance of the profit
-- % Drawdown
+- % Max Drawdown
-- Period of Sink of drawdown (if possible)
+- Period of Sink of drawdown
 - Orders done
 - Amount of Orders in profit
 - % Orders in profit